TempleEight/temple-docs/TempleEight/docs/guide/structs.md

 ## Endpoint URLs

-To emphasize that every struct is tied to a specific instance of the service, the ID of the parent is included in the URL of the parent.
+To emphasize that every struct is tied to a specific instance of the service, the ID of the parent is included in the URL of the entry.

 Using the example above, the endpoints generated are as follows: